Production Grant Guidelines

 - If a production budget is available, please include it as an attachment, specifying which expense(s) a grant from the foundation will pay for.

 - Include the work to be produced as an attachment.
-The required content of submissions varies by genre (see immediately below), but all submitted works must concern LGBT life and must be based on history.
+The required content of submissions varies by genre (see immediately below), but all submitted works must concern LGBTQ life and must be based on history.
 Texts, scores, etc. should be clearly labeled with the work’s title, the author’s or composer’s name, the submitting organization, and all appropriate postal and email addresses and phone numbers.

 Specific requirements by genre are as follows: